PERSONAL APPEARANCE AND DRESS CODE

 Sweaters: It is recommended that students wear a sweater, sport coat or blazer during the colder months.
-Sweaters must be uniform black, gray, navy or white, cardigan or V-neck styles with the Fenwick monogram.
+Sweaters must be uniform black, gray, navy, or white, cardigan or V-neck styles with the Fenwick monogram.
 If these items are purchased from Land’s End, they will have the Shield logo.
 In addition, Land’s End has other colors that are approved.
 These other colors are only to be worn if they are options purchased through Land’s End.
-If purchased through Schoolbells, they must have the Fenwick monogram.
-If purchased from any other stores or venders, they will need to be without a monogram or logo and in the uniform colors of black, gray, navy or white.
+If purchased through Schoobells, they must have the Fenwick monogram.
+If purchased from any other stores or venders, they will need to be must be free of any and all logos larger than a quarter, unless it is a Fenwick monogram or the Fenwick shield, and in the uniform colors of black, gray, navy, or white.
 All sweaters should be free of secondary colors, patterns or designs.
-They should be a solid black, gray, navy or white.
+They should be a solid black, gray, navy, or white.
 No other logos besides the Fenwick monogram or the Fenwick Shield will be acceptable on any sweaters.

 Unacceptable in-school wear includes non-Fenwick sweatshirts, any hooded sweatshirts, outside coats or jackets, athletic gear or spirit wear and cover-ups that give the appearance of being strictly casual.
 No bright colors, patterns or designs are acceptable with suit coats/blazers or sweaters.
 Suit coats/ blazers must be solid black or navy.